Keith Emerson: As composer and arranger

 Emerson performed several notable rock arrangements of classical compositions, ranging from J. S. Bach and Modest Mussorgsky to 20th-century composers such as Béla Bartók, Aaron Copland, Leoš Janáček and Alberto Ginastera.
-Occasionally Emerson quoted from classical and jazz works without giving credit, particularly early in his career, from the late 1960s until 1972.
-An early example of Emerson's arranging was the song "Rondo" by the Nice, which is a 4/4 interpretation of Dave Brubeck's 9/8 composition "Blue Rondo à la Turk".
-The piece is introduced by an extensive excerpt from the 3rd movement of Bach's Italian Concerto.
+Occasionally Emerson quoted from classical and jazz works without giving credit, particularly early in his career.
+An early example of Emerson's arranging was the song "Rondo" by The Nice, which is a 4/4 interpretation of Dave Brubeck's 9/8 composition "Blue Rondo à la Turk".
+During live performances the piece is introduced by an extensive excerpt from the 3rd movement of Bach's Italian Concerto.